 To store: I like to line a glass food storage container with a clean tea towel (paper towels work too) and then put the sprouts in.
 Then I wrap the sprouts up and close the container.
 Extra moisture is the enemy of sprouts (and most produce—this trick also works with herbs, lettuces, and other greens).
 Store in the fridge for up to a week.

 You can now use your sprouts in any way that pleases you.
 I love them on sandwiches, in wraps, on salads (or even as the entire base of a salad).
 Bean sprouts are great in stir fries, frittatas, and scrambles.
 The possibilities are endless!

 Optional Step 4a: Rinse away the hulls

-I almost never do this, but some people like to rinse away the hulls (the outer seed coatings) on their sprouts once the sprouts are finish.
-Here is a great tutorial for how to rinse away the hulls with a salad spinner.
+I almost never do this, but some people like to rinse away the hulls (the outer seed coatings) on their sprouts once the sprouts are finished.
+Here is a great tutorial on how to rinse away the hulls with a salad spinner.

 Why do my sprouts always go moldy?

 Guess what?
 There is a very strong chance that your sprouts aren’t moldy at all, you’re just seeing the fine root hairs that look A LOT like mold.
 Like, a lot, a lot.
 Root hairs start to show up when the sprout is at its driest (and that’s why you see them when you go to rinse your sprouts again).
 If you use clean seeds, a clean sprouter, and make sure air is circulating (don’t keep your sprouts in a cabinet), the chances of having moldy sprouts is pretty slim.
 And yes, this applies to high humidity climates, too.
 I’ve sprouted without mold even in those glorious 90%/90° Indiana summer heat waves.